ContainX/openstack4j/README.md

 #### Current (Master Branch)

-Version 2.0.0 and above going forward of OpenStack4j is modular.
-You can choose the connector that you would like to use in your environment.
+OpenStack4j version 2.0.0+ is now modular.
+One of the benefits to this is the ability to choose the connector that you would like to use in your environment.

 **Using OpenStack4j with the default Jersey2 Connector**
 ```